SAAS (Software as a Service) Platform Architecture

-Before we dive into the some of the more involved points, it’s worth mentioning what a SaaS platform is.
+Before we dive into some of the more involved points, it’s worth mentioning what a SaaS platform is.
 SaaS is a way to deliver software, the provider of the software centrally hosts one or more applications and makes them available to customers over the internet.

 SaaS is also one of the main pillars of cloud computing.
-An explosion in Cloud computing, driven by cloud providers such as Microsoft with Azure or Amazon with AWS, has seen the growth in other products and services being over the internet such as:
+An explosion in Cloud computing, driven by cloud providers such as Microsoft with Azure or Amazon with AWS, has seen the growth in other products and services being delivered over the internet such as:

 - Infrastructure as a Service

 - Platform as a Service

 - Machine Learning as a Service